 We’ve only scratched the surface.
 Whether you buy and hold, flip the house, or lease it out, there are many additional benefits of investing in San Antonio real estate.
 Our list didn’t even dive into some of the basics: long-term financial security, a guard against inflation, and real estate appreciation.

-Now that we’ve whet your appetite, let’s dive into the different types of real estate investment and some of the practical steps you can take to get started on the right foot.
+Now that we’ve whet your appetite, let’s dive into the different types of real estate investment and some of the practical steps you can take to get started.
 After all, this article is for San Antonio homeowners who want to take those extra steps to directly monetize their property.

 3 Main Types of Real Estate Investment